vijay-aacintya/mschatbot/README.md

 However, I encountered some limitations.
 There were too many PDFs, and the free version of Groq restricted the number of tokens processed per minute and the size of the chunks.
 Consequently, I had to significantly reduce the number of files for processing.
 For this project, I used only three files from the website Microsoft Licensing Programs.
 If you can afford to increase your limits, you could potentially query the entire set of agreements using this tool.

 ## Features
-**Website Interaction:** The chatbot uses LangChain and HuggingFace to interact with and extract information from various websites.
+**Website Interaction:** The chatbot uses LangChain and HuggingFace to interact with and extract information from various websites.<br>
 **Large Language Model Integration:** Compatibility with models like GPT-4, Mistral, Llama2, and ollama.
-In this code I am using Llama2, but you can change it to any other model.
+In this code I am using Llama2, but you can change it to any other model.<br>
-**Streamlit GUI:** A clean and intuitive user interface built with Streamlit, making it accessible for users with varying levels of technical expertise.
+**Streamlit GUI:** A clean and intuitive user interface built with Streamlit, making it accessible for users with varying levels of technical expertise.<br>
-**Python-based:** Entirely coded in Python.
+**Python-based:** Entirely coded in Python.<br>